 Strands of popcorn and cranberries are quaint and rustic holiday decorations, and properly assembled, they can be beautiful and delicious edible string bird feeders.
 It's easy to create seasonal feeder garlands, and there is a wide range of birds that will happily celebrate the holidays with such treats.

 Foods for the Garland

 A variety of different foods can be strung to create an edible garland that birds will enjoy, but choose foods that are suitable for the exact birds in your yard.
 Cranberry garlands are popular, and fruit may add attractive spots of color to the garland.
-If there are no frugivorous birds spending the winter in your area, however, berries or fruit pieces may end up rotting on the string long after other treats are consumed, and strings of nuts may be a better choice.
+If no frugivorous birds are spending the winter in your area, however, berries or fruit pieces may end up rotting on the string long after other treats are consumed, and strings of nuts may be a better choice.

 There are a variety of kitchen scraps birds can eat, and popular choices of treats for a bird feeder garland include: